SNHD-Development/FormSchemaRender/README.md

 	- Submit Button not require to have url attr
 	- Fix validation for require on checkbox field type
 	- Add ability for SubForm to pull remote select values from AJAX
+	- Add VisibleOn options to set the parent container to render the html

 * 0.1.1